 The iconic crêpes Suzette are often served flambéed.
-The original recipe, as invented by Escoffier, is actually with orange-flavored butter.
+The original and traditional recipe, as invented by Escoffier, is actually with orange-flavored butter.

 Information on the traditional recipe

 It’s not always easy to find the real initial recipe when it comes to traditional dishes.
 For crêpes Suzette,

 The Larousse Gastronomique in its 1938 edition, explains the proportions of butter, sugar, and alcohol, and especially how to do it.
 Once the crêpes are filled, they must be folded in four and served hot.

 First the batter.
 I give many tips and tricks to master French crêpes in this article along with the classic batter recipe.
 Use any crêpe batter you are used to, your’s or mine below.

 Don’t forget to add a bit of Cointreau, Grand Marnier, or Curaçao (or any orange alcohol you like) in the batter.
 Initially, Escoffier used Curacao.